aarsilv/nodeunit-async/README.md

 * ```fixtureSetup``` - method called once before all test cases.
 Has one required argument which is the callback to call once the fixture setup is done.
 * ```fixtureTeardown``` - method called once before after test cases.
 It takes no arguments.

-The NodeunitAsync object has a ```runTest(test, methods)``` which will execute nodeunit test methods.
+The NodeunitAsync object has a ```runTest(test, methods)``` method which will execute nodeunit test methods.
 Any global or fixture setup and teardown methods will be called.
 It takes two arguments.
 The first argument is the test.
 The second argument can be:

 * a function - this function will be executed for the test.
 * an array of functions - these functions will be executed in the fashion of async's [waterfall](https://github.com/caolan/async#waterfall).